mgnimbus/kubernets_basics/README.md

 ```
 (This will not use the pods labels as selectors)

 Both the above commands have their own challenges.
 While one of it cannot accept a selector the other cannot accept a node port.
 I would recommend going with the kubectl expose command.
 If you need to specify a node port, generate a definition file using the same command and manually input the nodeport before creating the service.

+# Kubernetes Scheduler

+In Kubernetes, scheduling refers to making sure that Pods are matched to Nodes so that Kubelet can run them.A scheduler watches for newly created Pods that have no Node assigned.
+For every Pod that the scheduler discovers, the scheduler becomes responsible for finding the best Node for that Pod to run on.
+The scheduler reaches this placement decision taking into account the scheduling principles described below.

+kube-scheduler is the default scheduler for Kubernetes and runs as part of the control plane. kube-scheduler is designed so that,  if you want and need to, you can write your own scheduling component and use that instead.

+Kube-scheduler selects an optimal node to run newly created or not yet scheduled (unscheduled) pods.
+Since containers in pods - and pods themselves - can have different requirements, the scheduler filters out any nodes that don't meet a Pod's specific scheduling needs.
+Alternatively, the API lets you specify a node for a Pod when you create it, but this is unusual and is only done in special cases.

+In a cluster, Nodes that meet the scheduling requirements for a Pod are called feasible nodes.
+If none of the nodes are suitable, the pod remains unscheduled until the scheduler is able to place it.

+The scheduler finds feasible Nodes for a Pod and then runs a set of functions to score the feasible Nodes and picks a Node with the highest score among the feasible ones to run the Pod.
+The scheduler then notifies the API server about this decision in a process called binding.

+Factors that need to be taken into account for scheduling decisions include individual and collective resource requirements, hardware / software / policy constraints, affinity and anti-affinity specifications, data locality, inter-workload interference, and so on.

+## Node selection in kube-scheduler

+kube-scheduler selects a node for the pod in a 2-step operation:

+  1. Filtering
+  2. Scoring

+The filtering step finds the set of Nodes where it's feasible to schedule the Pod.
+For example, the PodFitsResources filter checks whether a candidate Node has enough available resources to meet a Pod's specific resource requests.
+After this step, the node list contains any suitable Nodes; often, there will be more than one.
+If the list is empty, that Pod isn't (yet) schedulable.

+In the scoring step, the scheduler ranks the remaining nodes to choose the most suitable Pod placement.
+The scheduler assigns a score to each Node that survived filtering, basing this score on the active scoring rules.

+Finally, kube-scheduler assigns the Pod to the Node with the highest ranking.
+If there is more than one node with equal scores, kube-scheduler selects one of these at random.

+There are two supported ways to configure the filtering and scoring behavior of the scheduler:

+  1. Scheduling Policies allow you to configure Predicates for filtering and Priorities for scoring.
+  2. Scheduling Profiles allow you to configure Plugins that implement different scheduling stages, including: QueueSort, Filter, Score, Bind, Reserve, Permit, and others.
+You can also configure the kube-scheduler to run different profiles.